 - Cook a day ahead of time.
 Stews, boiled meat, soup stock or other dishes in which fat cooks into the liquid can be refrigerated.
 Later, remove the hardened fat from the top.

 - When a recipe calls for browning the meat first, try browning it under the broiler instead of in a pan.

-- Eat chicken and turkey rather than duck and goose, which are higher in fat.
+- Eat chicken and turkey rather than duck and goose, which are usually higher in fat.
 Choose white meat most often when eating poultry.

 - Remove the skin from chicken or turkey before cooking.
 If your poultry dries out too much, first try basting with wine, fruit juices or a heart-healthy oil-based marinade.
-Or, leave the skin on for cooking and then remove it before eating.
+Or leave the skin on for cooking and then remove it before eating.

 - Limit processed meats such as sausage, bologna, salami and hot dogs.
 Many processed meats – even those with “reduced fat” labels – are high in calories and saturated fat.
 Such foods are often high in sodium, too.
-Read labels carefully and choose to eat processed meats only occasionally.
+Read labels carefully and eat processed meats only occasionally.

 Eat more fish

 Fish can be fatty or lean, but it’s still low in saturated fat.
 Eat at least 8 ounces of non-fried fish each week.
 Choose oily fish such as salmon, trout and herring, which are high in omega-3 fatty acids.
 Prepare fish baked, broiled, grilled or boiled rather than breaded and fried, and without added salt, saturated fat or trans fat.
 Non-fried fish and shellfish, such as shrimp, crab and lobster, are low in saturated fat and are a healthy alternative to many cuts of meat and poultry.